Sarronnn/blog/README.md

 It works entirely within memory, so reloads blow everything away except for the first two mock articles.

-This repo is designed for you to fork and extend with (1) better CSS and (2) a real back end, with authentication and a database.
+To use this Blog App, users must first signi in.
+Then they are able to add articles onto the blog by clicking on the "New Articles" button, and then type in a title and a body.